Shreena88/Summarization-NER/README.md

 - Models should be stored in the `utils/` folder (excluded from version control)
 - Can be extended to support multi-language processing or custom models

-## 🤝 Contributing

-Feel free to fork this repository and submit pull requests for any improvements.

-## 📄 License

-This project is open source and available under the [MIT License](LICENSE).